csruiliu/QFewShot/README.md

 You can check if the `qtensor-ai` is installed or not using `pip3 list`

 <a name="toc8"></a>

+ ### Personal Experience ###

+We had a lot of fun working on Machine Learning, Microsoft Azure and running circuits on the Ion Q computer.
+This was a wonderful learning oppurtunity and we thank the organizers for giving us the oppurtunity to participate in the Hackathon.

 ## References
 [^1]: Vinyals, Oriol, Charles Blundell, Timothy Lillicrap, and Daan Wierstra.
 "Matching networks for one shot learning."
 Advances in neural information processing systems 29 (2016): 3630-3638.